Our Mission and Vision

 People sometimes think that a centralized (ie non-church-based) preaching course or ministry training scheme offers more than a church-based Associateship.
 But this is misleading.
 Actually the reverse is the case.
 What makes an Associateship here distinctive from such centralized courses is:

 An Associate will be immersed in real, active, ongoing pastoral ministry for five or five and a half days a week.
-The training includes optional teaching of New Testament Greek and Old Testament Hebrew.
-Unlike centralized non-church-based courses, every single part of the training received is directly connected to the pressing realities of authentic Gospel ministry.
-We strongly believe that academic reading and rigour must be accompanied by training that turns out seasoned practical operators, not merely people who are theologically-educated.
+The inclusion of optional teaching in New Testament Greek and Old Testament Hebrew highlights a difference between our training and that of non-church- based courses.
+And unlike centralized non- church-based courses, every single part of the training received is directly connected to the pressing realities of authentic Gospel ministry in a practical church context.
+We strongly believe that academic reading and rigour must be accompanied by as much practical pastoral experience as possible – and indeed set within such a church ministry.

-Our Associate training focuses on pastoral ministry (ie Bible teaching and preaching) within the immediate and ongoing context of a church’s actual life.
-A big emphasis is placed on expository Bible preaching and teaching.
+Since our Associate training focuses on pastoral ministry (ie Bible teaching and preaching) within the immediate and ongoing context of a church’s actual life, a big emphasis is placed on expository Bible preaching and teaching.
 But systematic theology and practical topics will also be covered - all from the point of view of active ministry within a typical parish, applied into the lives of real men, women and children - and taught by people who are themselves doing that on a daily basis.

-Whilst a centralized preaching or ministry training scheme might offer 20 opportunities to preach (mainly within an academic classroom context to fellow students), an Associate here is likely to have 50 opportunities or more - and nearly all of them in ‘live’ environments where the experience will be real.
+Whilst a centralized preaching or ministry training scheme might offer 20 opportunities to preach (mainly within an academic classroom context to fellow students), an Associate here is likely to have at least twice that number or more - and nearly all of them in ‘live’ environments where the experience will be real.
 Associates will receive constructive criticism and feedback from those who are themselves experienced and actively involved in those actual ministry situations.
-And if they choose to join our corps of open-air preachers (such a commitment is entirely voluntary) or street evangelists, Associates will experience the sheer joy of taking the Gospel to the market-place - not merely practising such a thing within a seminar.

 Preaching Taught By Preachers

-Those who teach Associates to preach and teach are not peripatetic speakers without pastoral responsibility but experienced pastor-teachers with ongoing responsibilities of preaching at least twice a week to their own congregations - people for whom they carry the daily duty of spiritual care.
-Our commitment is to have Associates taught the ministry of the Word by active and practising pastors.
+Those who teach Associates to preach and teach are not peripatetic speakers without pastoral responsibility but experienced preachers with ongoing responsibilities of preaching to live congregations.
+Our commitment is to have Associates taught the ministry of the Word by active and practising pastoral workers.

 Dedicated Teaching Staff